-After discussing the communication which should take place prior to assisted suicide, the Guidelines turn to a discussion of the role of the attending physician in the actual death experience of a terminally-ill patient.
+After discussing the communication that should take place prior to assisted suicide, the Guidelines turn to a discussion of the role of the attending physician in the actual death experience of a terminally ill patient.
 Here the Guidelines re-emphasize the need for defining care of the terminally ill in terms of comfort care rather than in terms of frantic, costly and futile attempts to prolong life.
 Once a patient requests assisted suicide, the Guidelines spell out the doctor's obligations in executing this request.

 First, the doctor must determine a patient's eligibility for assisted suicide under the Act.
 An eligible patient will be an Oregon resident over the age of 18 who has a terminal illness and less than six months to live.
-In addition, such a patient must be capable of making his/her own health care decisions and must make the request voluntarily.
-Under the Act, the doctor must determine these conditions to be present before proceeding further to implement a request for assisted suicide.60 Once a patient is determined to qualify for such a request, the attending physician must enlist the services of a qualified second physician, who must confirm the patient's diagnosis, the patient's capacity to make a decision about suicide, and the voluntary nature of this decision.
-The Guidebook in Chapter 7 suggests that this consulting physician be brought in from outside of the attending physician's practice community to avoid any possible conflict of interest.
-The consulting physician must base this second opinion on a review of the medical record, an interview with the patient and an examination of the patient.61
+Additionally, such a patient must be capable of making his or her own health care decisions and must make the request voluntarily.
+Under the Act, the doctor must determine these conditions to be present before proceeding further to implement a request for assisted suicide.
+Once a patient qualifies for such a request, the attending physician must enlist the services of a second physician, who must confirm the patient's diagnosis, the patient's capacity to make a decision about suicide, and the voluntary nature of this decision.
+In Chapter 7, the Guidebook suggests that this consulting physician be brought in from outside of the attending physician's practice community to avoid any possible conflict of interest.
+The consulting physician must base this second opinion on a review of the medical record, an interview with the patient, and an examination of the patient.